HetPatel-0209/AuraMatrix/README.md

 # 🌟 AuraMatrix - Your AI Personality Decoder! 🚀

 Hey there, curious mind!
-Welcome to **AuraMatrix**, where cutting-edge AI meets personality analysis.
+Welcome to **AuraMatrix**, where AI meets personality analysis.
 Ever wondered what an AI thinks about *you*?
 Well, it's time to find out! 😎

 🔗 [Live Demo Here!](https://aura-matrix.vercel.app)